Creating ad campaigns is straightforward and easy to do once you create your Verizon Media Ad Platform account.

-To start advertising on Verizon Media properties, you’ll need an Oath account.
+To start advertising on Verizon Media properties, you’ll need an Ad Platform account.

-- Navigate to the Oath Native & search advertising main landing page.
+- Navigate to the Native & search advertising main landing page.

 - Click the Sign up button in the upper right corner of the page.